chillomillojo/ds-streamlit/README.md

 - **streamlit_advanced**: Contains streamlit advanced concepts.

 - **solution_streamlit**: A branch with the solution for the Streamlit exercise.
 - **solution_excercise**: A branch with the solution for the EDA exercise related to the application.
+- **streamlit+API_intro**: A branch with a working Streamlit application with a notebook giving a quick introduction to API and JSON.

 Feel free to explore the different branches.